wplit/no-theme/README.md

 However, theme update notifications will come through for themes that are installed.
 It can be annoying to you and confusing for clients.

-1. Act as blank placeholder theme that will receive no update notices.
+This 'No Theme' solves two problems..

+1. No more theme update notifications (assuming this is the only theme installed)
-2. Gives Oxygen user opportunity to include contact details incase a new developer takes on the project and has no information on who built the site.
+2. Gives Oxygen user the opportunity to leave contact details for the next developer that may take on the project.

 ## Installation ##